Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 If the peer is in the Registered state, it may choose between three different Reconnect Exchanges.
 If the peer wants a reconnect without new key exchanges, it will send a Client Completion Request, starting the Reconnect Exchange without ECDHE.
 If the peer wants to reconnect with new key exchanges, it will send a Client Key Share packet, which starts the Reconnect Exchange with new ECDHE exchange.
-The third option is a reconnect with a new version or cipher, this is TBD.
+If the peer wants to upgrade to a new protocol version or change the used cipher suites, it will send a Client Greeting, starting the Upgrade exchange.

 ### Initial Exchange